FAQ & Contact

 The members of this group, London Museums of Health and Medicine, are happy to receive your feedback and questions about:

 If your enquiry is directed at a specific museum, please contact them directly.
 Contact details for individual museums can be found on their pages, accessed via the 'Find a Museum' tab.
+Answers to some of our most frequently asked questions can be found below.
+Alternatively you can email the webmaster directly at [email protected].

 Please consider which of our member museums would be most suited to your area of knowledge, skills or interest, by looking at their individual pages and/or external site, and contact them directly.